 April is Sexual Assault Awareness and Prevention Month (SAAPM).
 Use this kit to raise awareness through the Start By Believing Day, the first Wednesday in April (or anytime!).
-If you are part of a faith community, select a Saturday/Sunday during April instead.
+If you are part of a faith community, you can select a Saturday/Sunday during April instead.

 Questions?
 Contact Linley Beckbridge at 703-504-9283 or LBeckbridge@DoorwaysVA.org.

 Frames and Filters

 Join Doorways and Arlington’s Project PEACE and start by believing when someone discloses that they have experienced sexual assault.
 Get tips for responding to a survivor supportively at www.DoorwaysVA.org/supporting-a-survivor.

 Download and print the Start By Believing placard, add your name, take a picture and share it, tagging @doorways_va on Instagram or @doorwaysva on Twitter and Facebook.
 Add one of these statements to tell your friends why you Start By Believing, and call on them to join you in creating change:

 - When someone tells me they’ve experienced sexual violence, I #StartByBelieving.
 Join me and @doorways_va in supporting survivors!

 - The likelihood that a person suffers suicidal or depressive thoughts increases after sexual violence.
 Sexual violence also affects victims’ relationships with their family, friends, and co-workers.
 Today and every day, I #StartByBelieving to help reduce the stigma survivors face to ensure they can access the help they need to heal.
 Join me and @doorways_va and #BelieveSurvivors!